systeminit/si/DEVELOPING.md

 For aarch64 (arm64) users, [Rosetta 2](https://support.apple.com/en-us/HT211861) must be installed.
 You can either install it via directions from the official support page or by running `softwareupdate --install-rosetta`.

+On macOS, you will likely hit the [file descriptor limit](#file-descriptor-limit) problem, which requires user intervention.

 #### Linux

 Linux (GNU) is officially supported on both x86_64 (amd64) and aarch64 (arm64) architectures.